AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/encryptor-modules.md

 When encrypting and decrypting via PGP, it is necessary to use a keychain and to create a private or public key (or both).

-For more information on public and private keys, see [Basic terms in Adobe Workfront Fusion](../../workfront-fusion/get-started/basic-terms.md).
-For more information on keychains, see [Keys in Adobe Workfront Fusion](../../workfront-fusion/connections/keys.md).
+For more information on public and private keys, see [Basic terms in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/get-started/basic-terms.md).
+For more information on keychains, see [Keys in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/connections/keys.md).

-## Encryptor modules and their fields
+## [!UICONTROL Encryptor] modules and their fields

-When you are configuring Encryptor modules, the following fields display.
+When you are configuring [!UICONTROL Encryptor] modules, the following fields display.
 A bolded title in a module indicates a required field.

 ### Encrypt a PGP message